00PeterPham/tax-calculator/README.md

 * Include comments where you feel that they would be helpful.
 * Include a README with instructions on how setup, run, and test the application.
 * Include unit tests.

+## TO DO:
+- Add tax calculations (add to a 'utils' folder?) and output to TaxResultsContainer
+- Adding routing, either manually or with React router to implement 'back' functionality
+- Add LESS or SASS
+- Style app
+- Figure out how to set defaultProps

+## Dev Planning:
+- If salary is <= taxBracket then calculate tax using that taxRate
+- filter to see which taxBrackets <= salary
+- iterate through the filtered Array and do tax calc -- taxResult = (salary - prevTaxBracket) x taxRAte
+** Issue with above implementation.
+Only taxBrackets <= salary are applied, the remainder of one is not taxed in the next bracket ie. salary = 50,000.
+47,630 of the salary is taxed at 15%, the remaining 2,370 should be taxed at 20.5%

+*New Strategy:
+- Tax salary at first bracket (50,000 x 15%)
+- Subtract salary from current taxBracket amnt (ie. remainingSalary = 50,000 - 47,630 = 2,370)
+- If remainingSalary > 0, then move to next taxBracket and tax salary at next taxRate (2,370 x 20.5%)
+- else stop calculations (can return and escape loop or use function * generators)

+Fixed Bugs:
+- taxCalculator() being executed before state was set, used setState()'s callback param to execute after setting of state

+## Dev Notes:
+- There is a presentational component, TaxResultTier.jsx, that is used mulitple times in TaxResultsContainer.jsx.
+I do this by mapping through the taxResults array and returning an array of HTML for the TaxResultTier.
+Though this does decrease the readibility in the TaxResultTier.jsx file, I decided to keep this logic in the TaxResultTier.jsx vs the TaxResultsContainer.jsx so that it would be cleaner in the TaxResultsContainer.jsx file.
+So that the containers do not have any transformations in them, only the use of presentational components.